thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

 ### For the odd ones
-If you would not like to live in the hustle and bustled of Reykjavík (for an Icelandic standard at lest) then we made a little analysis for the *less social ones* of the bunch.
+If you would not like to live in the hustle and bustle of Reykjavík (for an Icelandic standard at least) then we made a little analysis for the *less social ones* of the bunch.
 If you dream of isolation, Iceland is the place to be and below you can see the 3 most isolated houses that where sold between 2006-2024.

 <iframe src="{{page.isolated_houses}}" width="100%" height="400px" frameborder="0">
     Sorry, your browser doesn't support iframes.